-Air source heat pump costs have recently become the subject of many discussions on the home energy efficiency front, as the Boiler Upgrade Scheme opened for applications this spring.
+Air source heat pump costs have recently become the subject of many discussions on the home energy efficiency front, as the Boiler Upgrade Scheme opened for applications last November.
 The Scheme offers a grant of £5,000 towards the cost of buying and installing an air source heat pump.

 The Scheme seemingly goes to show that the Government has air source heat pumps firmly in their radar as a solution for energy efficient home heating systems of the future.
 And for the first time in history we are looking at a heating system for our homes that does not combust any fuel but rather moves heat from one place to another.

 Although the resultant heat in our homes may feel the same, the way we need to design and manage the heating systems is a lot different and is also a lot less forgiving.
 So accurate design and good installation is absolutely crucial to ensuring an air source heat pump runs efficiently — and running costs are what they should be.

 In this expert guide we explain how much an air source heat pump costs, the factors which influence the cost of installing one, and how to work out potential running costs.